Using deep learning to construct stochastic local search SAT solvers with performance bounds: Introduction

 There are many ways of bringing ML into solvers.
-The main idea of this work is to use a deep learning model, in our case a Graph Neural Network (GNN), as an \emph{oracle factory} that, given a SAT instance, outputs a \emph{sampling oracle}, or simply put an instance-specific distribution, that a stochastic local search (SLS) solver, a particular type of random walk algorithm, can sample from in the search process.
-This is in contrast to various other works that use an ML model only to generate an initial candidate solution that is then fed to an off-the-shelf solver.
-In Sec.~\ref{sec:methods}, we provide details of our approach, Fig.~\ref{fig:general_idea} provides a rough sketch.
+The main idea of this work is to use a deep learning model, in our case a \emph{graph neural network} (GNN), as an \emph{oracle factory} that, given a SAT instance, outputs a \emph{sampling oracle}, or simply puts an instance-specific distribution that is fed to a \emph{stochastic local search} (SLS) solver, a particular type of random walk algorithm.
+During the search process, the SLS solver samples from this distribution in an offline fashion.
+This approach stands in contrast to other works that use the ML model either online while running the algorithm, which renders the approach often inefficient, or only to generate an initial candidate solution fed to an off-the-shelf solver.
+In Sec.~\ref{sec:methods}, we provide details of our approach, while Fig.~\ref{fig:general_idea} provides a rough sketch.

-The main motivation for the approach presented in this paper is a series of breakthrough results from theoretical computer science that imply sufficient conditions for an SLS solver with access to a suitable oracle to efficiently find a solution to a SAT instance from Refs.~\cite{Moser2008, Moser2009, harris2017algorithmic, achlioptas2020lovasz}.
+The main source of inspiration for the approach taken in this work is a series of breakthrough results from theoretical computer science (see Refs.~\cite{Moser2008, Moser2009, harris2017algorithmic, achlioptas2020lovasz}) that imply sufficient conditions for an SLS solver, in case it has access to a suitable oracle, to efficiently find a solution to a SAT instance.
+By pursuing an approach that originates from theoretical considerations, this approach also considers SLS solvers' well-studied abilities and limitations (see Refs.~\cite{Schoening1999, schöning2013satisfiability}) and addresses them appropriately.